squidarth/squidarth.github.io/_posts/2022-11-26-fine-tuning-sd.md

 ![sid-pixar]({{ "/assets/sid-with-person.png"  }}){: width="400" }

-Huggingface has a [really good guide](https://huggingface.co/blog/dreambooth#tldr-recommended-settings) on how to configure the settings for your project, but interpreting these understands some amount of knowledge about Stable Diffusin (what's the text encoder? what's the unet?)
+Huggingface has a [really good guide](https://huggingface.co/blog/dreambooth#tldr-recommended-settings) on how to configure the settings for your project, but interpreting these understands some amount of knowledge about Stable Diffusion (what's the text encoder? what's the unet?)

 It's hard to get away from requiring that level of configurability, since you likely want different settings for training a style vs. training on a face.